Locally integrable function: An alternative definition

-This definition has its roots in the approach to measure and integration theory based on the concept of continuous linear functional on a topological vector space, developed by the Nicolas Bourbaki school: it is also the one adopted by Strichartz (2003) and by Maz'ya & Shaposhnikova (2009).
+This definition has its roots in the approach to measure and integration theory based on the concept of a continuous linear functional on a topological vector space, developed by the Nicolas Bourbaki school.
+It is also the one adopted by Strichartz (2003) and by Maz'ya & Shaposhnikova (2009).
 This "distribution theoretic" definition is equivalent to the standard one, as the following lemma proves: